 Travel to Cuba Legally

-All of our tours are fully legal Support-for-the-Cuban-People departures that meet the OFAC requirements for Cuba travel.
+All of our tours are fully legal Support for the Cuban People departures that meet the requirements for Cuba travel.
 When you book with Wilderness Voyageurs, you are booking a legal group tour.
 So join us for a trip to Cuba!
 We have two fabulous itineraries to choose from, both of which include a full time agenda of meaningful interactions to meet the license requirements.
 You see the country from your bike, learn about Cuba, interact with the Cuban people, enjoy mojitos in the sunshine, and make some lifetime memories.
 We can’t wait to return!
 Click on the links below for more information or get your detailed Cuba Bike Tour itineraries.

 Cuba Bike Tours